Do you want to change the order of your blog posts in WordPress?

 Why Re-Order Blog Posts in WordPress?

-Or you may need to manually re-order custom post types.
-For example, if you created a WooCommerce store, then you might like to choose the exact order that your products appear.
+You may also need to manually re-order custom post types.
+For example, if you have created a WooCommerce store, then you might want to show your most popular products first or items that are on sale.

 Video Tutorial